Assignment & Use Policies

 - IUB graduate students may request a carrel in the Wells Library.

 - Graduate students in the Art History program or in the School of Art, Architecture and Design may instead opt to request a lockable bookshelf.

 - Carrels are located on stack floors 7, 8, & 10 in the Research Collections. (see a list of floors and their collections).
 All carrels are located on quiet floors, group projects are not permitted.
 Carrels are for individual study/research only.

-- Lockable bookshelves are located on stack floor 9 in the Research Collections.
-As of October 2017, lockable bookshelves may be requested only by School of Art, Architecture + Design and Art History graduate students.
+- Lockable bookshelves are located on stacks floor 9 in the Research Collections.
+Lockable bookshelves may be requested only by School of Art, Architecture + Design and Art History graduate students.

 - Undergraduate students involved in "honors level" curricula may request a carrel assignment.
 The faculty sponsor's name and email address should be included on the application form.

 - Carrels and lockable bookshelves are assigned for the academic year (fall and spring semesters) and then re-assigned for the summer "semester".